alirezakh74/SDL-Test/README.md

 set up SDL2 in Visual Studio Code with CMakeLists.txt

-after the SDL2 app build should add SDL2.dll to build path besides of executable file
+after the SDL2 app build should add SDL2.dll to build path alongside to executable file